codecolony/SecureSpy/README.md

   https://www.youtube.com/watch?v=U49CVY8yOxw

 - Installing x264 encoder <br>
-  > Windows - Download installer from http://sourceforge.net/projects/x264vfw/ and install it.
+  > Windows - Download installer from http://sourceforge.net/projects/x264vfw/ and install it. <br>
+You can omit this step if you have large capacity to store videos but I highly recommend using it as it compresses video to very good extent and without any delay.
+<br><br>
+Possible issues without encoding: The video size may not grow beyond 4 GB and this could be a restriction of the file system or the hardware.
+I'm still investigating on this.

 ##SecureSpy Installation
 Clone the files using the below command <br>